loganmc10/openshift-edge-installer/provisioning/README.md

 # Purpose
-This playbook configures the Multicluster Engine on a Hub Cluster.
+This playbook configures the Multicluster Engine on a Provisioning Cluster.
 # Usage
 ## Without mirror registry
 ```
 export KUBECONFIG=~/path/to/kubeconfig
-ansible-playbook hub-playbook.yaml
+ansible-playbook provisioning-playbook.yaml
 ```
 ## With mirror registry
 An example mirror registry config file is provided in ```mirror-config-example.yaml```
 ```
 export KUBECONFIG=~/path/to/kubeconfig
-ansible-playbook hub-playbook.yaml --extra-vars "@mirror-config.yaml"
+ansible-playbook provisioning-playbook.yaml --extra-vars "@mirror-config.yaml"
 ```
 # Ansible Playbook Workflow
 * Set ODF as the default StorageClass if ODF is installed and there isn't already one set.